 Expecting to rely on resources from your spouse is not a retirement plan — it’s a gamble.
 And it could leave you in financial straits.

 Relying on someone else means you’re making two risky assumptions.
 First, you’re assuming you won’t get divorced.
-Everyone likes to think they’ll be married forever, but statistics prove otherwise.
-According to the American Psychological Association, 40% to 50% of U.S. marriages end in divorce.
+Everyone likes to think they’ll be married forever, but statistics suggest otherwise.
+According to Time Magazine, 39% of U.S. marriages end in divorce.

-Increasingly, people are getting divorced later in life when many probably assumed they were past the likelihood of a breakup.
-Research in the Chicago Tribune shows divorce among people over age 50 doubled between 1990 and 2013.
+Increasingly, people are getting divorced later in life when many probably assumed they were past the risk of a breakup.
+Women’s Divorce suggests divorce among people over age 50 doubled between 1990 and 2015.
 Divorcing later in life and being single during retirement raises your risk of being poor.

-Don’t think spousal Social Security benefits are the answer.
+Don’t think spousal Social Security benefits are the answer either.
 They don’t produce enough money to take care of you.
 According to the Social Security Administration, workers’ Social Security benefits are generally about 40% of their pre-retirement income, and a spouse can get up to half of a worker’s entitlement.
-Roughly speaking, spouses who earned $2,000 per month while working may get $800 per month from Social Security, which means you can only get up to $400.

 Money Mistakes at Work